 Not to specify the step of determining the closest N in MAC spec, which can be handled by UE implementation.

+Question 7-b: If you support to add a text for description of the step of determining the closest N, please provide corresponding informal candidate TP in the table.